naruaika/eruo-data-studio/README.md

   <img src="docs/screenshot.png" alt="Eruo Data Studio" />
 </span>

 **Eruo Data Studio** is an innovative, free, and open-source application designed to revolutionize how you interact with and understand your data.
-Built on the lightning-fast [Polars](https://pola.rs/) data processing library, **Eruo Data Studio** brings together the best of Excel's flexibility, business intelligence's interactive visualization, and ETL's robust data preparation, *all in one seamless environment*.
+Built on the one of the most popular data processing libraries, **Eruo Data Studio** brings together the best of Excel's flexibility, business intelligence's interactive visualization, and ETL's robust data preparation, *all in one seamless environment*.

 <span style="display: block; margin: -20px; margin-bottom: -10px;">
   <img src="docs/screenshot-1.png" alt="Eruo Data Studio" />